skylarkcob/hocwp-theme/hocwp/readme.txt

 = 7.0.8 =
 * 16/12/2024: Change all PHP function name to snake_case.
 Change Javascript function to PascalCase and variable to camelCase.
 * 16/12/2024: Upgrade new version 7.0.8, only supports PHP 8.1 or later.
+* 19/12/2024: Use dynamic theme prefix as option name and all pages.
+So user cannot change theme folder name.
+* 19/12/2024: Define function to get or update global $hocwp_theme object.

 = 7.0.7 =
 * 30/05/2024: Update improve search extension.